FRRouting/frr/doc/user/pimv6.rst

    When processing packets from a neighbor process the number of packets incoming at one time before moving on to the next task.
 The default value is 3 packets.
 This command is only useful at scale when you can possibly have a large number of pim control packets flowing.
-This command is VRF-aware.
+This command is not VRF-aware, using it in VRF context will actually assign to the default VRF instead.

 .. clicmd:: register-suppress-time (1-65535)
    :daemon: pimv6

    Modify the time that a FHR will suppress sending register messages to the RP.
-This command is VRF-aware.
+This command is not VRF-aware, using it in VRF context will actually assign to the default VRF instead.

 .. clicmd:: ssm prefix-list WORD
    :daemon: pimv6